flythereddflagg/flythereddflagg.github.io/python_book/docs/13-Logic-and-Boolean-Operators.md

 For this section's exercises there will be a short example that you will work in the Python interpreter instead of a Python script.
 Enter each command from each exercise complete them.

-### True and False
+## True and False

 One of the most important concepts in programming is that of Boolean logic.
 On a fundamental level, your computer only knows 2 things: 1 and 0, Yes and No, On and Off, True and False.
 Everything else in a computer must be constructed from these two things.
 Within this framework the computer can do many things such as make decisions.
 However to make a decision, the computer must be able to evaluate a "truth value" of everything.
 Therefore, everything can be evaluated as True or False using the built-in `bool` function.

-This gives rise to a new data type, the **Boolean data type**.
+This gives rise to a new data type, the <span title="A data type that can only have two values: True and False">**Boolean data type**</span>.
 The Boolean data type can only have two values, namely `True` or `False`.
 This makes it among the simplest and most useful of data types.

-#### Try this out in the interpreter
+### Try this out in the interpreter

 Go to your python interpreter and try running the following commands: